glennklockwood/limelead/content/pages/sysadmin-howtos/nvidia-jetson-nano.md

 configuration.

-This containerized ecosystem is branded as [NVIDIA GPU-Accelerated Containers][] or NGC, and anyone can browse their "App Store" equivalent, the [NGC Catalog][].
+This containerized ecosystem is branded as [NVIDIA GPU-Accelerated Containers][] or NGC, and anyone can browse their "App Store" equivalent, the [NGC Catalog][ngc].
 I set up the CLI client using the instructions in the [NGC Overview][] which involved

 1. Downloading the `ngc` binary for ARM64
 2. Creating an NGC account using my Google account